sulli365/crawl4ai-rag/memory-bank/activeContext.md

 - Code block analysis by language and purpose helps generate more targeted scraping code
 - API section detection enables more precise extraction of API documentation
 - Documentation quality can be quantified through a scoring system
+- MCP integration provides a more robust and structured way to access GitHub repositories
+- Fallback mechanisms are essential for ensuring system reliability when external services are unavailable
+- Mock responses can be used for testing when MCP servers are not available